 For ordinary mortals, however, communication has historically been very difficult, as it was confined to the speed of a running horse or fast ship.
 History and literature are full of references to the role of messengers bringing the long-delayed news of victory or defeat.
 The runner from Marathon, the messenger in Shakespeare’s Henry IV, the signal flags of Trafalgar are among many examples of the place communications held in pre-industrial history and culture.

-Perhaps the classic example of news failing to arrive in time involves the needless loss of life at the Battle of New Orleans.
+The classic example of news failing to arrive in time involves the needless loss of life at the Battle of New Orleans.
 When the United States and Britain fought the battle on January 8, 1815, the armies in the field could not have known that a peace treaty had been signed before Christmas of 1814.
 It took seven weeks for the fastest sailboat to carry the message from London to Louisiana.

 Yet in about 50 years, the same message might have taken less than an hour to be relayed by electronic telegraph using Morse code.
 The unique combination of hardware (electric wires) and software (a simple arrangement of dots and dashes) changed the world, brought down the barriers of time and distance, and opened the door to the electronic and digital mass media revolutions.
 No other development since printing had so many impacts in so many different walks of life.